purvalpatel/milvus-kubernetes-setup/README.md

 In standalone milvus it is lost connection when so many number of data is inserted in batch.
-I.e. around more then 1000+. so in that case we required distributed setup.
+I.e. around more then 1000+. so in that case we required distributed setup. <br>
 Ref link - https://milvus.io/docs/install_cluster-milvusoperator.md

 #### Helm installation